almonk/Inbox-for-Mac/README.md

 # Inbox-for-Mac
-A handsomely simple OSX app wrapper around Google Inbox
+A handsomely simple OSX app wrapper around Google Inbox.
+Use Inbox as if it were a native OSX app.

 #### Features
 * Cleanly supports multiple accounts